-This post contains affiliate links-

 Now, let’s get down to the nitty-gritty of making a perfect cut:

 - Miter Cuts: Adjust the miter angle to your desired measurement and secure your workpiece.
 Position the blade where you want to cut and make the cut in one fluid motion.
+Be sure to know what side of your mark you are cutting on, the blade width can throw off your measurement.

 - Bevel Cuts: Tilt the saw blade to your preferred bevel angle and secure the workpiece.
 Keep the blade aligned and make the cut.